UbiCastTeam/mediasite-migration-scripts/README.md

 ## Usage

-### Videos statistics
+### Setup

-For collecting statistics about the videos included in the  Mediasite platform (video type, available file format, ...):
+First of all, you need to set up the connection with the Mediasite API.

 - Clone the repository and submodules: